gitpod-io/retired-gatsby-website/src/docs/self-hosted/0.5.0/install/install-on-gcp-script.md

 url: /docs/self-hosted/0.5.0/install/install-on-gcp-script/
 ---

-# Install Gitpod on Google Cloud Platform
+# Install Gitpod on GCP

-Gitpod runs best on GCP.
+Gitpod runs best on Google Cloud Platform.
 That's also where [gitpod.io](https://gitpod.io) is deployed and operated at scale.

 The easiest way to install Gitpod on GCP is by using our automated installation script.
 You can find it in this repository: